27 Interior Sliding Door Designs You’ll Love

 Source: Swatch Pop

 The TV doesn’t have to be the centre of attention in the room.
-Especially when it’s not being used, keeping your media units behind a sliding wall is a decorative and functional use to the space.
+Especially when it’s not being used.
+Keep your media units behind a sliding wall that’s decorative and a functional use to the space.

 Sliding Track Barn Doors